APPLICATION INFORMATION AND INSTRUCTIONS

 Deerfield, MA 01342-0428

-Teachers selected to participate as NEH Summer Scholars will receive a stipend of $1,200 at the end of the residential workshop session.
+Teachers selected to participate as NEH Summer Scholars will receive a stipend of $1,200 (less the cost of lodging and meals) at the end of the residential workshop session.
 Stipends are intended to help cover travel expenses to and from the project location, books, and ordinary living expenses.
 Stipends are taxable.

 NEH Summer Scholars are required to attend all scheduled meetings and to engage fully as professionals in all project activities.
 Participants who do not complete the full tenure of the project will receive a reduced stipend.